resbazaz/organization/GOVERNANCE.md

 ### Roles and responsibilities

-The following responsibilities and powers belong to the executive committee (technical governance is expected to be performed by the committee members of the various events and projects):
+The following responsibilities and tasks shall be organized by executive committee members (technical governance is expected to be performed by the committee members of the various events and projects):

--   Delegate ownership of, responsibility for and authority over ResBaz community events and projects to specific committees.
+Social

--   Define, evolve, and defend the vision, mission and the values of ResBaz community.
+-   Define, evolve, and defend the vision, mission and the values of ResBaz community through clear central governance

--   Define and evolve governance structures and policies.

--   Act as a final escalation point for disputes in any committee.

--   Request funds and other support from sponsors

 -   Coordinate the usage of the ResBaz brand

+-   Act as a central point of contact for ResBaz

+-   Act as a final escalation point for disputes in any committee, community conflict

+Technical

--   Control and delegate access to and establish processes regarding all ResBaz community, event, or project repositories, resources, and assets.
+-   Control access to ResBaz accounts (e.g. GitHub, email, Meetup, Slack)

+-   Maintain ownership of ResBaz domain names

+-   Manage central event data (e.g. festival attendance records, feedback, membership data)

+-   Oversee ResBaz's financial management (Open Collective)

+-   Negotiate contracts on behalf of the community

 ### Meetings

 ### Eligibility and composition

-All voting members of ResBaz are eligible for the executive committee.
+All current members of ResBaz committees are eligible for the executive committee.
+A minimum of one and up to two members of each (standing or ad-hoc) ResBaz committee may join the executive committee for any length of time, given they are still a member of the respective event committee.
+For example, given three standing ResBaz committes, an executive committee of three to six members is needed.

+Volunteers with appreciable time to participate will be included in the executive committee, rather, individual committees may form processes for electing executive committee members.

 ### Limitations on Organizational Representation

-No more than [TODO: Number] executive committee seats may be held by employees of the same organization (or conglomerate, in the case of companies owning each other).

-If an election results in greater than [TODO: Number] employees of the same organization being selected, the lowest vote getters from any particular employer will be removed until representation on the executive committee is down to [TODO: Number].

-If employers change because of job changes, acquisitions, or other events, in a way that would yield too many seats being held by employees of the same organization, sufficient members of the executive committee must resign until only [TODO: Number] employees of the same employer are left.
-If it is impossible to find sufficient members to resign, all employees of that organization will be removed and new special elections held.
+No more than 70% of seats on the executive committee may be held by employees of the same organization (or conglomerate, in the case of companies owning each other).
+If it is impossible to find sufficient members to resign, all employees of that organization will be removed and new committees will be formed through random selection of active event participants.